cohoe/maxime/README.md

 3) Copy the other desktop files to ``~/.local/share/applications``
 3) Copy the ``maxime.py`` to ``/usr/local/bin/maxime.py``

-You can put it whever you want, just check the path in the .desktop file.
+You can put it wherever you want, just check the path in the .desktop file.

+_Optional:_
+The QC35's identify a computer by name, which with Linux defaults to the hostname.
+If your system has a FQDN as a hostname (ie, ``hostname`` spits out something like ``foo.example.com``).
+This can be obnoxious because the onboard speech engine has to say (or spell) out the entire name.
+You can shorten this by specifying a ``PRETTY_HOSTNAME=something`` in ``/etc/machine-info`` and restarting the Bluetooth service.
+See [this repo](https://github.com/cohoe/workstation/blob/master/roles/bluetooth/tasks/main.yml) for an example.

+Note that if you have already paired/trusted the headphones you'll need to wipe them out to change the registered name.

 ## Usage
 ```